 Changing Lives through Faith, Hope & Love

-Create Through Curiosity and Wonder: We collaborate and seek win-wins.
+Create Through Curiosity and Wonder

 The Pastoral Institute was established in 1974 as a nonprofit, faith-affirming organization that offers counseling and education services to individuals, couples, and families.
 Our founders, William B. Turner, Dr. George Zubowicz, Rev. Richard Robertson, and Rev. Herschel Allen created an outpatient facility to treat mind, body, and spirit.
 Our founders believed the Pastoral Institute would be a refuge of healing, clarity, and inspiration for those who come seeking help with difficult life experiences.
 Our clinical counseling services have evolved over the years, demonstrating our strong commitment to meeting the unique and growing mental health needs of the diverse community we serve.